-Trail Blazers Earn Two-Seed, First-Round Bye In 2018 Summer League Tournament | Portland Trail Blazers
+Trail Blazers Enter Summer League Tournament As Two-Seed, Face Hawks Thursday Night | Portland Trail Blazers

 — NBA Summer League (@NBASummerLeague) July 11, 2018

-The Lakers earned the one-seed, setting up a potential rematch of the 2017 Las Vegas Summer League tournament final, which the Lakers won 110-98.
-Both the Trail Blazers and Lakers get first-round byes as the tournament’s top seeds.

-With an extra day of rest, the Trail Blazers will face the winner of first-round matchup between the 18th-seeded Atlanta Hawks and the 15th-seeded Indiana Pacers.
-Both teams went 1-2 in the preliminary round, with one of Atlanta’s losses coming courtesy of the Trail Blazers.
+With an extra day of rest, the Trail Blazers will face the 18th-seeded Atlanta Hawks, a team that advanced out of the first round by way of defeating the Indiana Pacers 107-101 Wednesday night.
+The Trail Blazers and Hawks have already played one game at the 2018 Las Vegas Summer League, with Portland taking the contest 85-68 behind 23 points from Jake Layman.
+John Jenkins and Anfernee Simons each finished with 12 and Wade Baldwin IV added seven points, eight rebounds, 10 assists and two steals.

-If the Trail Blazers manage to get past the winner of Hawks vs. Pacers, they’ll move on to the quarterfinals in a game that would take place Sunday, July 15 at 5 p.m at Thomas & Mack.
-If the Trail Blazers lose, they’ll play the loser of Clippers/Wizards vs. Lakers. on Friday, July 13 at 7:30 p.m.
+If the Trail Blazers can manage to best the Hawks twice in as many attempts, they’ll move on to the quarterfinals in a game that would take place Sunday, July 15 at 5 p.m at Thomas & Mack.
+If the Trail Blazers lose, they’ll play the loser of Clippers vs. Lakers on Friday, July 13 at 7:30 p.m.
 Regardless, Portland will play at least two more games before the end of their run in Las Vegas.

-Thursday night’s game against the winner of Hawks vs. Pacers will air on ESPN2.
+Tonight’s game against the winner of Pacerswill air on ESPN2.
 Tipoff is scheduled for 7:30 p.m.